 Much to my surprise, when John’s command met the people they were replacing at the airstrip, he was greeted by an officer who looked at his name tape.
 “You’re getting married!” he told John.
 When John said, yes, he was, the man laughed and handed him my obnoxiously decorated care package that proclaimed, “We’re getting married!!!”.
 He told him that they had received the box a week before John’s command’s arrival, and everyone had been waiting to give it to him.

 Still, I love the idea that John had a box immediately on his arrival.
 And I kinda, sorta love that the box was obnoxious.
 It at least gave John something to smile about during the first day in-country!

 (Check regulations before you do this.
 The box just happened to get to John by dumb luck.
-You don’t want to get your soldier/sailor/Marine/pilot/Coastie in trouble before they even show up!
+You don’t want to get your soldier/sailor/Marine/airman/Coastie in trouble before they even show up!
 If you’re too nervous to send it before they leave, send it the day of or the day after they deploy.
 They still won’t be expecting to receive a care package so quickly!)

 John and I draw cartoons involving a little crab on the letters we send to each other.
 One of the things I sent along with John was a small, red, Beanie Baby crab.
 (Okay, you got me, I didn’t make the Beanie Baby.
 But I did write a goofy, little poem about him and tie it to one of his claws.)
 At first, I was a little worried about giving him a stuffed animal, but it turned out that he really liked it.
 The little crab sometimes makes guest appearances on Skype as he scuttles across the screen and waves.
 If John has to step away for a moment, the crab takes over the screen as the holding pattern until John returns.